-We do offer accommodation packages for our teachers which saves NETs trouble to find a place to live under a reasonable price.
+We do offer accommodation consultation for our teachers which provides NETs advices to find a place to live under a reasonable price.

 I am native English speaker with no knowledge about Hong Kong and Cantonese, will that be a problem?

 The official language of Hong Kong is English and Cantonese so you should have no problem communicating and living in Hong Kong.

 To help our new teachers further, upon arrival we will prepare new teachers with orientation workshops and trainings so that you will have a full understanding of the local culture, the essential living standards, workplace norms and background of education systems in Hong Kong.

 I am lacking understanding on how to teach local students in Hong Kong?
 Should I take some training beforehand?

 If you are willing to take trainings in your own expense it is most welcome.
 However, for all employed teachers we will offer continuous training on a monthly basis over the year.
 All trainings are free of charge for employed Headstart teachers.